Prepare for the Project Risk Management (PMI-RMP)® Exam

 as outlined in the PMI-RMP Exam Content Outline.
 Learn about the Risk Management Knowledge Area, the 5 Process Groups, and the 7 project risk management processes.

 This live online course will allow you to prepare for the PMI-RMP® Exam right from the comfort of your home.
-Rather than cramming the course into three or four days, this course is taught in weekly 2 hour online sessions (two lessons per session; 5 sessions in all).
+Rather than cramming the course into three or four days, this course is taught in weekly 2 hour online sessions (two chapters per session; 5 sessions in all).
 And the course is taught by Harry Hall, PMP, PMI-RMP.
-Harry has more than 15 years of project/risk management experience and he has helped many project managers around the world prepare for the PMP and PMI-RMP exams.
+Harry has more than 20 years of project/risk management experience and he has helped many project managers around the world prepare for the PMP and PMI-RMP exams.

 Learn the Principles.
 Pass the Exam.
 Advance Your Career!